Best 2-Person Inflatable Kayak 2025

 Comfort comes in a variety of forms: cockpit space, seat materials, backrest design, legroom and paddle use.

 The Aquaglide Navarro 145 has a spray skirt to add warmth and keep you dry in rough conditions, while quite a bit of water gets in while paddling in the Intex Explorer K2.
-The Intex models are also quite difficult to get into and the cockpit seems cramped.
+The Intex models are also quite difficult to get into and the cockpit is cramped for two people.
 The Itiwit 1–2P has no footrests, which means there’s little support for you when paddling, so your arms get a workout while trying to paddle.

 Overall Results